refractionPOINT/lce_doc/docs/events.md

 Depending on the exact storage and searching solution you are using, you will likely want to index the values of `routing/this` and `routing/parent` for each event, doing so will allow you to very quickly find the root cause and actions of everything on your hosts.

-Finally, the `event/TARGET_ATOM` is only sometimes found in an event, and it represents a second related (without having a parent-child relationship).
-For example, in the `NEW_REMOTE_THREAD` event, this `TARGET_ATOM` represents the process where the remote thread was created.
+Finally, the `routing/target` is only sometimes found in an event, and it represents a second related (without having a parent-child relationship).
+For example, in the `NEW_REMOTE_THREAD` event, this `target` represents the process where the remote thread was created.

 Basic example: